 - It loves the shade.

 - It needs no fertilizer.

 “Spring and fall are great for improving a moss bed,” says Dr. Budke.
 “In most places, moisture is more abundant, and temperatures are cool.”

 Six steps to green up a mossy area:

-Choose a shady spot.
+- Choose a shady spot.
 Low light and moss go together.
-While moss does not require shade, it gets less competition there from others plants--notably grass.
+While moss does not require shade, it gets less competition there from other plants--notably grass.

-Spread new moss around the bare areas.
+- Spread new moss around the bare areas.
 There are three great techniques for doing this.
-Transplant moss patches is one effective way to integrate moss into the flora of your yard.
+Transplant moss patches are one effective way to integrate moss into the flora of your yard.
 “I mostly recommend transplanting patches of moss from other parts of the yard,” says Dr. Budke.
 “I’ve seen much practical success with that approach.”
-There's also the much discussed "moss milkshake, in which the plants are blended with water, beer, eggs, or buttermilk and then spread.
-According to Jessica Budke, method is not optimal, though interesting.
+There's also the much-discussed "moss milkshake, in which the plants are blended with water, beer, eggs, or buttermilk and then spread.
+According to Jessica Budke, the method is not optimal, though interesting.
 You could also order live moss from a supplier and follow the instructions that accompany it.

 One leaf removal method calls for tulle or bird netting spread over the moss garden.
 After the leaves fall, lift the net gently and carry them off.
 Alternatively, use a leaf blower.
 Remember, the successful moss garden is a rake-free zone.

 The Magical World of Moss Gardening by Anne Martin, Timber Press, August 2015.
 Ms. Martin, also known as “Mossin’ Annie” is founder and president of Mountain Moss.

 “Moss Growers Handbook” is a free PDF by Michael Fletcher offered through the British Bryological Society.
 It focuses on British species.